sabaPersianCalligraphy/spc/index.md

                 <h3 class="hidden lg:block">Opening Words:</h3>
                 <h4 class="block lg:hidden">Opening Words:</h4>
                 <p class="text-sm md:text-base lg:text-lg">My works are abstract expressions that emerge at the intersection of language and form, shaped through Siyah-Mashq in Persian Nastaʿlīq script.</p>
-                <p class="text-sm md:text-base lg:text-lg">Engage these pieces visually, not linguistically.
+                <p class="text-sm md:text-base lg:text-lg">Engage with these artworks visually, not linguistically.
 They are not traditional writings to be read, but visual composition shaped to evoke thought, emotion, and presence.</p>
                 <p class="text-sm md:text-base lg:text-lg">Most people are taught to read words, not truly see them.
 We invite viewers to shift their experience from language to presence, from text to texture, and from reading to seeing.</p>
                 <p class="text-sm md:text-base lg:text-lg">Visual language enters the realm where words can no longer reach.</p>
             </div>